alifpay/clean/README.md

 Gateways provide a standard mechanism for communicating with external services (e.g., payment, email).

 Purpose:

-   Consistent Code Structure
-   Easy to understand, navigate and reason about
-   Easy to change, loosely-coupled.
-   Easy test
-   As simple as possible, but not simpler
-   Design reflects exactly how the software works Structure reflects the design exactly.
+   Consistent Code Structure, easy to understand, navigate and reason about, easy to change, loosely-coupled.
+Easy test.
+As simple as possible, but not simpler.
+Design reflects exactly how the software works, structure reflects the design exactly.